uberscott/websites/starlane.io/docs/src/terms.md

 # TERMS

-The Cosmic Initiative uses terms with an Astro Physics them in order to avoid name collision with other domains in the architecture.
+Starlane uses terms with an Astro Physics theme in order to avoid name collision with other domains in the architecture.
 For example a compute Node is called a Star and a Resource is called a Particle.

-## UNIVERSAL TERMS
+## SPACE TERMS

-These are terms that exist in the Universal Dimension which is not concerned with security or orchestration.
-Applications are typically built in this dimension in order to quicken development and centralize complexity.
+These are terms that exist in `SPACE` **starlane::space::\*** which is not concerned with infrastructure.

 - **Particle** - A resource (User,File,Database, Database Row, Mechtron...etc.)
 - **Kind** - a hierarchtical type descriptor for a particle.
 A kind can be composed of a nested Base, Sub & a Specific to exactly describe a particle
 - **Point** - an address that in most cases is the location of a Particle
 - **Wave** - A message that is transmitted to and from Particles
 - **Mechtron** - A WebAssembly component that implements the `cosmic-universe` & `mechtron` packages giving it the ability to act as a Particle (send and receive Waves)
-- **Cosmos** - The entirety of the "World" that these Particles live in...
-The Entire Enterprise.
-- **Cosmic Fabric** The space between Particles, the space that Waves traverse
-- **Universal Dimension** - A simplified view and API of the Cosmos that is not concerned with security or orchestration.

 ## HYPERVERSAL TERMS